d2api/d2api.github.io/guide/index.md

 now that's what we like to hear.
 read up on the [technical basics](technical-basics) and then pick an [API operation](by-goal) to learn more about.

-## just give me an index of subjects
+## "just give me an index of subjects"

 okay. [a table of contents just for you](index-list)